afarhan/ubitx/README.md

+#IMPORTANT INFORMATION
+Beta 0.26 is still in testing.
+If you need the source, you can download the 0.25 version or the 0.26 release one day later.

 #uBITX
 uBITX firmware, written for the Raduino/Arduino control of uBITX transceivers This project is based on https://github.com/afarhan/ubitx and all copyright is inherited.